Jejoreo/PSBE-Research-Team-Repo/Meeting Note/Jevon's Thesis Conclusion Sketch.md

 			"fontFamily": 1,
 			"text": "1.
 Illite's effect is confirm, OIL also involves\n2.
 Gaylusite effect is overshadowed by Illite & Oil\n3.
 Sodalite effect is overshadowed by Oil, Cristabolite\n4.
 Illite is also suspected to dissipate heat; \nCristabolite is suspected to be involved; The replacement is low so \nfuther investigation is needed", "rawText": "1.
 Illite's effect is confirm, OIL also involves\n2.
 Gaylusite effect is overshadowed by Illite & Oil\n3.
 Sodalite effect is overshadowed by Oil, Cristabolite\n4.
-Illite is also suspected to dissipate heat; \nCristabolite is suspected to be involved; The replacement is low so \nfuther investigation is needed", "baseline": 142,
+Illite is also suspected to dissipate heat; \nCristabolite is suspected to be involved; The replacement is low so \nfuther investigation is needed", "textAlign": "left",
-			"textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
 			"originalText": "1.
 Illite's effect is confirm, OIL also involves\n2.
 Gaylusite effect is overshadowed by Illite & Oil\n3.
 Sodalite effect is overshadowed by Oil, Cristabolite\n4.
-Illite is also suspected to dissipate heat; \nCristabolite is suspected to be involved; The replacement is low so \nfuther investigation is needed"
+Illite is also suspected to dissipate heat; \nCristabolite is suspected to be involved; The replacement is low so \nfuther investigation is needed", "lineHeight": 1.25,
+			"baseline": 143
 		}
 	],
 	"appState": {